 Instead, this is about helping your children build proper credit while they are young.
 In addition to building credit, credit cards for kids can also teach them about using credit responsibly to avoid costly mistakes later in life.

-There are two different strategies you can use to get credit cards for children.
+There are two different strategies you can use to get credit cards for your favorite little ones.
 Depending on their ages, you can either add them as authorized users on your cards or set them up with their own credit cards.

 Adding Children to Cards as Authorized Users